What is the Rate of Return on Investment?

-- Can be measured for any type of investment like real estate, equity stock, preferred stock, etc.
+- It can be measured for any investment like real estate, equity stock, preferred stock, etc.

-- Expert knowledge is not required even any layman can calculate what is in it for her/him.
+- Expert knowledge is not required; even any layman can calculate what is in it for them.

-- Helps in calculating return in very less time and cost.
+- It helps in calculating returns in very little time and cost.

-There is one main disadvantage or limitation is that formula as mentioned above does not account for the time value of money.
-The return in the above example might be generated after 2 or 3 years. so if 5.88% net gain is earned within one year has more value than if earned after 2-3 years.
+One main disadvantage or limitation is that formula, as mentioned above, does not account for the time value of money.
+The return in the above example might be generated after 2 or 3 years.
+So if a 5.88% net gain is earned within one year it has more value than if earned after 2-3 years.
 So, the time value factor is completely ignored in the formula.

-This has been a guide to what is Rate of Return on Investment and its definition.
-Here we discuss components, formula, and the calculation of the rate of return on investment along with practical examples.
+This article has been a guide to what is Rate of Return on Investment.
+Here we explain its formula, and calculation with examples, advantages, and disadvantages.
 Here we also discuss the advantages and disadvantages.
-You can learn more about from the following articles –
+You can learn more about it from the following articles –